Postal Worker Tells CBS 2 Staffing Issues Due To Federal Leave, Prioritization Of Package Delivery Are In Part To Blame For Persistent Mail Problems

 Kozlov: “That means mail, like the first-class mail, just sits there.”

 Carrier: “Sits in the case.
-It could be a week, two weeks – or it could be on the floor waiting to be cased.”READ MORE: Shock And Outrage In Humboldt Park At Death Of Young Parents Yasmin Perez, Gyovanny Arzuaga In Shooting Called 'Execution-Style'
+It could be a week, two weeks – or it could be on the floor waiting to be cased.”READ MORE: R. Kelly Transferred From Chicago To New York In Advance Of Trial There

 Kozlov: “Do you think that’s one reason some people aren’t getting their mail?”